This is the U.S. Navy’s MQ-8C Fire Scout. It’s an unmanned drone, intended to provide recon and offense for ships at sea.

 The MQ-8C airframe is sourced from the Bell 407, a best-selling manned helicopter design since 1996, which itself is based on the Bell 206, which in turn was based on the YOH-4, which first flew in 1962.
 This basic design has a rich heritage, with thousands of copies and millions of flight-hours behind it.

-Similarly, the robotic UAV system was sourced from another existing design - the MQ-8B Fire Scout, which has been in production for 20 years.
+Similarly, they sourced the robotic UAV system from another existing design - the MQ-8B Fire Scout, which has been in production for 20 years.

 The Navy - uncharacteristically - took an incremental approach to the MQ-8C.
-They relied on proven technology, made some modest changes, and within a few short years had a new, capable system deployed in the field.
+They relied on proven technology, made some modest changes, and within a few short years had a new system deployed in the field.

 Compare this to the money pits of recent Navy infamy: the Zumwalt Destroyer, the F-35 fighter jet, the Gerald Ford-class Carrier, or the Littoral Combat Ship.
 Combined, these have run billions of dollars and decades over plan, in large part because they tried to make “great leaps”, advancing many parts of their stack all at once.
-It wasn’t enough to introduce 1 or 2 new technologies into a new version - the whole platform was to be built anew, from the frames to the sensors to the power systems to the weapons.
+It wasn’t enough to introduce 1 or 2 new technologies into a new version - the whole platform was to be built anew, from the windows to the walls.

 While appealing, this approach is doomed to fail.
 Each upgraded sub-system has some natural risk of delay, and the more one crams into a new platform, the higher the likelihood that the whole thing gets bogged down by the "long pole in the tent".
 And so we wind up with a brand-new destroyer getting towed through the Panama Canal.